 Table 5-3 in the CEQA CONSIDERATIONS (5.0) section of this EIR presents a comparison of project impacts between the proposed project and the alternatives.
 Alternative 1 - No Project Alternative, would eliminate the identified significant impacts, but would not attain any of the project objectives.
-Of the other alternatives, Alternatives 1 and 2 would eliminate significant unavoidable historical resource impacts associated with demolition, but none of the alternatives would reduce significant unavoidable traffic impacts, although a substantial reduction in traffic would result with all alternatives.
+Of the other alternatives, Alternatives 1 and 2 would eliminate significant unavoidable historical resource impacts associated with demolition, but none of the alternatives would reduce significant unavoidable traffic impacts to less than significant levels, although all alternatives would result in substantial reductions in traffic.
 Alternative 1 eliminates the significant historical resource impacts associated with potential damage to retained structures due to demolition of structures.
-None of the alternatives eliminate other significant impacts, although the severity would decrease or increase for some impacts as shown on Table 5-3.
+None of the alternatives would eliminate other significant impacts, although the severity would decrease or increase for some impacts as shown on Table 5-3.
 Of the alternatives considered, Alternative 2 would best achieve project objectives.
-Of the alternatives analyzed, Alternative 2 is also considered the environmentally superior alternative of the alternatives reviewed as it would result in elimination of one significant impact and reduction in the severity of most other significant impacts, while best meeting project objectives.
+Of the alternatives analyzed, Alternative 2 is also considered the environmentally superior alternative, as it would result in elimination of one significant impact and reduction in the severity of most other significant impacts.